 - You can receive TTD benefits until you’re able to return to work or until 400 weeks have passed.

-All Work Injuries Are Covered Under Workers’ Comp
+All Work Injuries Covered Under Workers’ Compensation

-Suing Your Employer is Not An Option
+Suing Your Employer Is Not an Option

 - Complete a Form WC-14

 - File the form with the Georgia State Board of Workers’ Compensation (SBWC) and

 - Send a copy of the form to your employer and the insurance company that provides benefits

 If you need help filing your claim or getting the benefits you deserve, a workers’ compensation lawyer in Riverdale can help.